11 of the Best Wireless Headphones of 2020

 5. Plantronics BackBeat FIT 6100

 Over-ear headphones can be tough for workouts — I haven’t yet used a pair that didn’t slide a bit when doing horizontal exercises like a flat bench press or chest fly.
-That is, until I recently tested out Plantronics BackBeat FIT 6100’s.
+That is, until I recently tested out Plantronics BackBeat FIT 6100’s, which rightfully earns it’s spot on this list of the best wireless headphones for working out.

 They have a perforated headband to allow moisture to escape more easily, but it’s the draw-string cord integrated into the headband which makes them a winner.
 This allows you to fully clamp the headphones down, so you can actually perform horizontal exercises without the headphones falling off — even when you’re fully drenched in sweat, They may not stay perfectly in place with aggressive movements, but they’ll be fine during your burpees, bench press, or downward dog.